 Credit value adjustments (CVA) for counterparty risk and debit value adjustments (DVA) for own default credit risk are applied to OTC derivatives.
 For the CVA the adjustment is driven by the expected positive exposure of all derivatives and the credit quality of the counterparty.
 DVA is driven by the expected negative exposure and the Group's credit quality.
 The Bank has implemented an approach, where the modeling of the expected exposure is based on option replication strategies.
 For products where an option replication is not feasible the exposure is computed with Monte-Carlo simulation techniques.
 One of the two modeling approaches is considered for the most relevant portfolios and products.
 The methodology for the remaining entities and products is determined by market value plus add-on considerations.
 The probability of default by counterparties that are not traded in an active market is determined from internal PDs mapped to a basket of liquid titles present in the central European market.
 Market based valuation concepts are incorporated for this.
 Counterparties with liquid bond or CDS markets are valued by the respective single-name market-based PD derived from the prices.
 The Bank's probability of default has been derived from the buy-back levels of the Bank's issuances.
-Netting has only been considered for a few counterparties with CSA-agreements in place no CVA was taken into account for all cases with immaterial threshold amounts.
+Netting has only been considered for a few counterparties where the impact was material.
+In these cases, netting has been applied for both CVA and DVA.
+For counterparties with CSA-agreements in place no CVA was taken into account for all cases with immaterial threshold amounts.